PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 ### How PrestaShop maintainers handle this type of BC break

-We use the deprecations standard.
+We use the deprecations system to warn people as much as possible about incoming BC breaks.

 ## HTML Markup BC break